-- Mindfulness involves the ability to experience and tolerate the present moment – including emotions, thoughts, sensations, and (potentially) cravings/urges – without feeling compelled to immediately "turn off" the experience or act on the cravings/urges.
+- Mindfulness involves the ability to experience and tolerate the present moment – including emotions, thoughts, sensations, and (potentially) urges – without feeling compelled to immediately "turn off" the experience or act on the urges.

 - Mindfulness is not: an altered state, hypnosis, pure bliss, a cure-all, a relaxation exercise, or the absence of all negative emotions like some sort of Zen zombie.
 (Note: People often do find mindfulness practice relaxing, which is fine.
 However, the purpose is not to try to relax.
 The purpose is to be aware of and attentive to the moment – whether that experience is relaxing or not.)

-Mindfulness, when learned and practiced with a qualified mental-health professional, can disrupt the spiral of dysregulation in several ways.
+Mindfulness, when integrated with empirically supported therapy, can disrupt the spiral of dysregulation in several ways.
 This post will be the first in a series explaining how mindfulness can help you move beyond dysregulated behavior.
 Explanations will be oversimplified due to space constraints, but they will provide a general idea.